Oregon’s steady growth lands it an additional US House seat

 With the agreement, Democrats and Republicans each will have three members on the state’s redistricting committee.
 A party-line vote will be insufficient to pass new maps, which essentially grants Republicans veto power to block any map of legislative or congressional districts from passing.

+“Now that we have equal representation on the redistricting committee, our legislative and congressional districts will be drawn in a way that avoids political gerrymandering,” said House Republican Leader Rep. Christine Drazan, a Canby Republican.
+“Our current maps have favored one political party over another for the past 20 years, but Oregonians can be confident that this sixth congressional district will be drawn according to the rules to give people fair representation.”

-Should lawmakers fail to reach an agreement on U.S. boundaries, the matter would be settled by a panel of five judges, one from each of the state’s current congressional districts.
-If the lawmakers are unable to complete the state legislative maps by their deadline the task would fall on the Secretary of State.
+If lawmakers don’t reach agreement on U.S. congressional district boundaries, it would be settled by a panel of five judges, one from each of the state’s current congressional districts.
+The Oregon Secretary of state would decide the new boundaries of state legislative districts if the Legislature fails to do so.

 As with other states, redistricting in Oregon will be affected by the delay in community-level census data, which will not be distributed to states until August or later.